Compliance Built Into Operations

 Operating Model

 Compliance is not a standalone program or a one-time initiative.
-It is an operating discipline.
+It is an operational discipline.

 Corvant works alongside practices to help build systems that support consistent execution—creating stability in complex environments and reducing avoidable operational risk.